abugher/ansible-role-minecraft-server/README.md

 * Execute `launch` as user `nobody`.

 Any older server instances will be stopped.
 The new server will be installed if necessary and then launched.
 Save files should be preserved.
+The process will run in the foreground; consider launching in a screen session.

 # Files